Steve Backshall: BBC TV

 In 2017, the BBC premiered another two-part documentary following Backshall's expedition to New Guinea called Down the Mighty River with Steve Backshall.
-The team of whitewater kayakers attempted to make the first ever descent of the 500 mile long Baliem River in Papua; an expedition Backshall had been planning since 1997.
+The team of whitewater kayakers attempted to make the first ever descent of the 500 mile long Baliem River in Papua, an expedition Backshall had been planning since 1997.
 Over the course of six weeks, they battled against some of the hardest whitewater on earth, capsizes, illness and local politics.
-Eventually they made it from source to sea, although were open that they had not kayaked the entire length of the journey.
+Eventually, they made it from source to sea, although were open that they had not kayaked the entire length of the journey.
 A two-part series Japan's Northern Wilderness was presented by Backshall and his wife Helen Glover.
 A three-part series, Wild Alaska Live, co-presented by Liz Bonnin and Matt Baker, aired in July 2017.

 In January 2018, Backshall participated in And They're Off! in aid of Sport Relief.
-Later in the year, he appeared in the first five episodes of Springwatch for 2018 and also presented an hour-long documentary Steve Backshall Vs The Monster Mountain on CBBC.
-In summer 2018, he presented a ten-part series entitled Deadly Dinosaurs, also for CBBC.
+Later in the year, he appeared in the first five episodes of Springwatch for 2018 and also presented an hour-long documentary, Steve Backshall vs The Monster Mountain on CBBC.
+In summer 2018, he presented a ten-part series titled Deadly Dinosaurs, also for CBBC.

-In March 2019, Backshall, along with Liz Bonnin and Chris Packham, presented a four-part series Blue Planet Live on BBC One.
+In March 2019, Backshall, alongside Liz Bonnin and Chris Packham, presented a four-part series, Blue Planet Live, on BBC One.
 Backshall was seen diving live with great hammerhead sharks, tiger sharks, bull sharks and reef sharks from the shark sanctuary of Bimini.

-In 2018-19, Backshall launched the project Expedition, which was televised by BBC2, UKTV, SBS, PBS and Discovery Asia.
+In 2018–2019, Backshall launched the project Expedition, which was televised by BBC Two, UKTV, SBS, PBS and Discovery Asia.
 This involved ten expeditions to parts of the globe that had never been explored before.
 The team uncovered many miles of sunken cave passages in the cenotes of the Yucatan.
-They made the first descents of rivers in Suriname and discovered a waterfall that had no record of ever being seen before.
-At over 100 m high, it was the second highest in the nation.
-In Bhutan on the first descent of the Chamkhar Chhu river, Backshall was caught in a rapid for five minutes and nearly drowned.
+They made the first descents of rivers in Suriname and discovered a waterfall that had no record of ever having been seen before.
+At more than 100 m high, it was the second highest in the nation.
+In Bhutan, on the first descent of the Chamkhar Chhu river, Backshall was caught in a rapid for five minutes and nearly drowned.
 His life was saved by rescue kayaker Sal Montgomery.
 They also made an ascent of Jebel Samnhan in Oman, and the first exploration of a desert canyon with a local explorer.

 Discovery TV

-In Venom Hunter, Discovery Channel TV, 2008, he travelled South America aiming to find out as much as possible about venom, including taking part in the bullet ant ritual where he was stung hundreds of times by the world's most painful stinging insect.
+In Venom Hunter, he travelled South America aiming to find out as much as possible about venom, including taking part in the bullet ant ritual where he was stung hundreds of times by the world's most painful stinging insect.

-In Swimming with Monsters, Discovery TV 2013, he swam with large animals, including anaconda, hippopotamus, Humboldt squid, and great white sharks without the safety of a cage.
+In Swimming with Monsters, he swam with large animals, including anaconda, hippopotamus, Humboldt squid, and great white sharks without the safety of a cage.